abir0/SJR-Journal-Ranking/README.md

 python src/wos_scraper.py
 ```

-1. Run all the cells in the data transformation and analysis notebook in google colab or download the notebook and run it in Jupyter.
+6. Run all the cells in the data transformation and analysis notebook in google colab or download the notebook and run it in Jupyter.

-2. You will get a file named `combined_journal_ranking_data.csv`.
+7. You will get a file named `combined_journal_ranking_data.csv`.
 This is the final data.

-3. Open the `SJR and WoS Journal Ranking.twb` file in Tableau and connect the `combined_journal_ranking_data.csv` file to the workbook.
+8. Open the `SJR Journal Ranking Analysis.twb` file in Tableau (or open the public tableau [link][dashboard-url]) and connect the `combined_journal_ranking_data.csv` file to the workbook.

 ## Results